nzoschke/gofaas/docs/intro-go-faas.md

 - Managing container clusters
 - Building container images

 We get to worry about less, and likely pay less.
-No wonder there's so much hype around Serverless, FaaS and Lambda.
+No wonder there's so much hype around serverless, FaaS and Lambda.
 And it seems like Go is a great choice for writing all those functions.